 💭 Recipe tips and notes

-- Make sure the mango is frozen when you begin or will you will end up with more of a smoothie than sorbet!
+- Make sure the mango is frozen when you begin or will you will end up with more of a smoothie than a sorbet!

 - Adjust the amount of mango syrup to preference.